 - Enroll full time, especially if you've been offered scholarships or grants.
 Most University of Arizona scholarships and grants require for you to be enrolled in at least 12 University of Arizona units.
 Additionally, merit scholarships have yearly unit requirements, which are outlined in your scholarship terms and conditions.
 When you attend orientation, you will be provided with your schedule and will learn how to add and drop classes.
 Remember to swap, not drop your classes!

-- Accept Your Loans in July (if you plan to).
-Loan acceptance opens in early-July.
+- Accept Your Loans (if you plan to).
 You and/or your parent(s) will need to complete a few steps to ensure you understand and agree to the terms of your loan.
 We'll take you through the process step-by-step.
 If you choose not to accept your loan(s), no further action is necessary.
 You can also accept your loan(s) later in the semester, if you'd like.

 - Contact our team if you still have questions.